waylaa/OsuCollectionDownloader/README.md

 - If not installed, download and install it from [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

 ### 3. Clone
-- Open your terminal or command prompt.
+- Open your preferred terminal.
 - Navigate to the directory where you want to clone the repository:
 ```
 cd <dir>